dhanjyoti/React-step-by-step/React_Notes/react_note.md

 Event delegation is a common pattern in web development where a single event listener is placed on a parent element to manage events for its child elements.
 This is useful for efficiently handling events on multiple child elements without attaching individual event listeners to each of them.
-In React, you can implement event delegation just like you would in vanilla JavaScript, but you can also take advantage of React's synthetic event system.
+In React, we can implement event delegation just like we would in vanilla JavaScript, but we can also take advantage of React's synthetic event system.
 Here's how to use event delegation in React:

 Parent Component:

-Create a parent component that wraps the elements you want to delegate events for.
+Create a parent component that wraps the elements we want to delegate events for.
 This parent component will have a single event listener to handle events for its children.